 - All skiers and snowboarders, regardless of skill level, should wear helmets.
 Plus, they should wear goggles to protect their eyes.
 Snowboarders should wear gloves with built-in wrist guards for extra protection.

 Good equipment will not only keep your kids safe but also get them stoked for their time on the hill.
 Beginner skis and boards should be soft and short, so they’re easy to turn and control.
 Ski boots should go on and off without struggle as should ski gloves, ski mitts, and other apparel.
-You also want to look for that grows with your child (your wallet will thank you next year) and not to skimp when it comes to safety.
-A well-fitting, technologically-advanced ski helmet protects your child’s head when they crash, and they will do so ⏤ often.
+You also want to look for gear that grows with your child (your wallet will thank you next year) but not to skimp when it comes to safety.
+A well-fitting, technologically-advanced ski helmet protects your child’s head when they fall, and they will do so ⏤ often.

 Keeping all this in mind, we sifted through the best of this year’s kids gear and selected our top picks for skiers and riders hitting the slopes for the first time.